OmarElMakkaoui/My-website-/index.md

 ## Featured Projects
 ### [Air Quality Forecasting]
-Leveraged machine learning to predict air quality levels in real time and evaluate the impact of public policies on environmental planning.
+Developed predictive models using machine learning algorithms such as Random Forest and LSTM to analyze environmental data and assess the impact of public policies.

 ### [Modeling Commercial Distribution ](https://github.com/OmarElMakkaoui/Projects/blob/b31f3092faa1d89bfbd6c97b0e7f2f336d139f87/Modelling%20business%20distribution%20.pdf)
 Utilized probabilistic models and computational simulations to study the dynamics of business distribution and clustering in urban areas.
 Applied the Metropolis-Hastings algorithm to discretize the problem and optimize retail outlet locations.